ricosharp/blog/_posts/2019/2019-05-18-Windows-deployment-with-Linux-Automating-the-Install.md

 In order to achieve a fully automated installation, you need to set some parameters in the CustomSettings.ini and Bootstrap.ini files.
 What these parameters do should be self evident in the configuration below.

 My personal preference is not to fully automate a deployment.
 This gives you a way out if you accidentally network boot into the Windows PE environment, which would then automatically begin the Task Sequence.
-What I prefer to do is not skip one of the parts of the wizard, such as the Task Sequence (SkipTaskSequence=NO) selection which will force you to choose a Task Sequence.
+What I prefer to do force a page from the wizard to show, such as the Task Sequence selection (SkipTaskSequence=NO).

 ## CustomSettings.ini

-There are two ways to edit this file
+There are two ways to edit this file:

 1. Open \\\%DeployRoot%\Control\CustomSettings.ini with a text editor such as notepad.
 2. In the Deployment Workbench, right click your Deployment Share then select properties.
 The CustomSettings.ini file can be edited from the Rules tab.